DOI-ONRR/doi-extractives-data/research/00_UserTypes/00_UserTypes.md

 * Take action based on the agenda.

 ### Pain Points
-* Knowing the site exists
-* Knowing they can trust the validity of the site
-* Knowing they can trust that the information is unbiased
-* Knowing where to go next to find information that’s not on the site
-* Getting to a specific number
-* Getting overwhelmed by all the information
-* Being able to follow a thread to related data
 * Understanding both the detail and how it lives within the context of the bigger picture
-* Being able to see trends in the data over time
+* Knowing they can trust the validity of the site and that the information is unbiased
+* Knowing where to go next to find information that’s not on the site to follow a thread to related data
 * Having to pull separate numbers in a spreadsheet to understand the whole picture
 * Determining what to do when there is a discrepancy between multiple sources of information
-* Understanding how the data ties to legislation
-* Understanding terminology used on the site

 ### Scenarios
-* Laura works for an **NGO**.
-She’s concerned about increasing volumes of oil being transported by train through her state following a recent derailment.
-She wants to determine if oil production on federal lands has recently increased to help her interpret transportation-related risks to her state.
-She can easily find data that she trusts for oil production on federal lands.
-She can use that along with state production and export volumes, from other sources, to complete her analysis.
+* A analyst for an **NGO** is concerned about increasing volumes of oil being transported by train through their state following a recent derailment.
+They want to determine if oil production on federal lands has recently increased to help interpret transportation-related risks to their state.
+The analyst can easily find data that they trust for oil production on federal lands to use that along with state production and export volumes, from other sources, to complete the analysis.
+They also want to be able to pinpoint specific companies that have production in the area around the derailment, so they can be held accountable.

 ## User Type 3: Storyteller
 We've interviewed 6 storytellers and 4 users who are storytellers for how they use the data, but find the data as question answerers or domain learners.
 ![Storyteller users on a matrix](https://github.com/ONRR/doi-extractives-data/blob/research/research/00_UserTypes/Storytellers.PNG)

 ### Goals
 * Understand what is happening with natural resources.
 * Learn from the data whether there’s a story to tell and uncover any stories found.